temenostech/temenos-platform-documentation/docfx_project/home/techguides/troubleshooting.md

 ![como files 3](./images/como_files_3.png)

 > [!Note]
-> Please note that you will get a picture of the &COMO& folder from your Sandbox at a point of time only and that there is no automatic refresh functionality.
+> Please note that you will get a picture of the &COMO& folder from your Environment at a point of time only and that there is no automatic refresh functionality.
 Thus, you must use the **Refresh** button to get latest state of Como logs.

 ## DBTools Information ##
-* To interogate the Sandbox Database from TAFJEE tool with DBTools commands, go to the TAFJ Monitoring Tool of your Sandbox from PaaS Portal and select **DBTools** option from the **Execution** section.
+* To interogate the Environment Database from TAFJEE tool with DBTools commands, go to the TAFJ Monitoring Tool of your Environment from Development platform portal and select **DBTools** option from the **Execution** section.
 ![dbtools 1](./images/dbtools_1.png)
 * A pop-up will appear in which JBOSS credentials must be introduce because the DBTools application can be accessed by authenticated users only.
 ![dbtools 2](./images/dbtools_2.png)